Straight off the bat, I want to put a real stake in the ground and say a trades business should always work on a gross profit basis, not net profit.

 Why?
 Well, working on net profit requires some serious crystal-ball gazing.
 You have to first work out your target net profit percentage - for most trade businesses, but by no means all, this will be 10% - and then predict your total revenue and spending, spread across 12 months, at the start of the financial year.
 Whew!

-Unless you have an amazing financial controller, and that crystal-ball, it’s near-impossible in any trades business to predict what you’ll be spending and what you’ll be making on a month-by-month basis.
+Unless you have an amazing financial controller and some sort of crystal-ball, it’s near-impossible in any trades business to predict what you’ll be spending and what you’ll be making on a month-by-month basis.

 The net profit delusion